Museum Management

 +49 (0) 69 212 75294

-He studied Modern and Contemporary History and Sports Science (B.A./M.A.) at the University of Kalsruhe and subsequently completed his PhD at KIT with a work biographical approach on the publicist Joachim Fest.
+He studied Modern and Contemporary History and Sports Science (B.A./M.A.) at the University of Karlsruhe and subsequently completed his PhD at KIT with a work biographical approach on the publicist Joachim Fest.

-He studied Modern and Contemporary History and Sports Science (B.A./M.A.) at the University of Kalsruhe and subsequently completed his PhD at KIT with a work biographical approach on the publicist Joachim Fest.
+He studied Modern and Contemporary History and Sports Science (B.A./M.A.) at the University of Karlsruhe and subsequently completed his PhD at KIT with a work biographical approach on the publicist Joachim Fest.

 rivka.kibel@stadt-frankfurt.de